vmttmv/tadershoy/README.md

 ### Building

-Compile the source and link with X11 and GL:
+Compile the source (src/tadershoy.c) and link with X11 and GL
-`cc -lX11 -lGL src/tadershoy.c -o tadershoy`

 ### Running